 Local Computer Policy >> Computer Configuration >> Administrative Templates >> System >> Power Management >> Sleep Settings

-- From the right pane, double-click “Require a password when a computer wakes (Plugged in).”
+Double-click the “Require a password when a computer wakes (Plugged in)” policy from the right pane.

-- Now double-click “Require a password when a computer wakes (On battery)” and Disable it as well.
+Repeat steps 3 through 5 for the “Require a password when a computer wakes (On battery)” policy.

 Your computer will now no longer ask for authentication when it is woken up from sleep or hibernation mode.